Bonifatius94/nwins/README.md

 sudo snap install code --classic
 ```

-2) Download the source code from GitHub.
+2) Download the source code from GitHub if you have not done already.
 ```sh
 # clone the git repository
 git clone https://hcm-lab.de/git/course/rl/2020/g02